This content has been automatically translated from Ukrainian.

 In short:

-- @ivar = instance variable = object instance variable
+- @ivar = instance variable = instance variable of an object

-- Rails automatically transmits @-variables from the controller to view
+- Rails automatically passes @-variables from the controller to the view

-- Used to transfer data between MVC layers
+- Used to pass data between MVC layers

 This post doesn't have any additions from the author yet.